-Well-being is an overarching term that encompasses not only social and emotional learning but also includes physical, mental, and academic learning as well.
+Well-being is an overarching term that encompasses the knowledge, skills, and dispositions associated with physical, social, emotional, mental, and academic well-being.

-Physical well-being refers to the physical wellness or health of our body and explores self-care, hygiene, nutrition, exercise, and managing stress.
+- Physical well-being refers to the physical wellness or health of our body and includes meeting our basic needs, nutrition, exercise, safety, self-care, and hygiene.

-Academic well-being is the demonstrated acquisition of content knowledge and behaviors within a range of developmentally appropriate abilities.
+- Academic well-being* is the demonstrated acquisition of content knowledge, skills, and dispositions within a range of developmentally appropriate abilities.

 White and Kern (2018) suggest that, in fact, academic learning is a “double helix with intertwined strands of equal importance—academics and character or wellbeing.”
 They further validate what parents and teachers have always known as the work of educating the whole child, and refer to the compelling research that demonstrates that the success of young people in school and beyond is inextricably linked to healthy social and emotional development.